boundtotheearth/tp/docs/UserGuide.md

 ### 4.1.
 User Interface Components

-The GUI is made up of multiple components, which is shown in Figure X below.
+The GUI is made up of multiple components, which is shown in Figure 4.1A below.

 ![OverviewUI](images/OverviewUI2.png)
-Figure X: GUI of Momentum with different components marked out.
+Figure 4.1A: GUI of Momentum with different components marked out.

-With reference to the numbered labels in Figure X, these are the GUI components and their functions:
+With reference to the numbered labels in Figure 4.1A, these are the GUI components and their functions:

 1. **Menu Bar**: The menu bar allows you to exit the application, or view this document.
 To exit the application, click on the `File` button and select `Exit`.
 To view this document, click on the `Help` button and select `User Guide`.
 A window containing the website address to this guide should appear.